Opendigitalradio/ODR-AudioEnc/README.md

  - The code for odr-audioenc in src/ licensed under the Apache Licence v2.0.
 See http://www.apache.org/licenses/LICENSE-2.0
  - libtoolame-dab, derived from TooLAME, licensed under LGPL v2.1 or later.
-See libtoolame-dab/LGPL.txt.
+See `libtoolame-dab/LGPL.txt`.
 This is built into a shared library.
  - EDI output (files in src/edi) are GPLv3+
+ - The FDK-AAC encoder, patched for DAB+ support, licensed under the terms in `fdk-aac/NOTICE`, built into a shared library.

 The odr-audioenc binary is linked against the libtoolame-dab and fdk-aac shared libraries.